What If I have previously attended the University of Missouri-St. Louis as a graduate student?

 The Graduate Record Exam (GRE)

 All doctoral programs require the aptitude test of the Graduate Record Exam (GRE).
-The GRE General Test is required for Master's programs in: Economics, Physics, Political Science, Psychology and Vision Science.
+The GRE General Test is required for Master's programs in: Economics, Physics, Political Science, and Psychology.
 The GRE General Test measures certain developed verbal, quantitative, and analytical abilities that are important for academic achievement.
 Thus, the test necessarily reflects the opportunities and efforts that have contributed to the development of those abilities.
 The General Test is only one of several means of evaluating likely success in graduate school.
 The test makes it possible to compare students with different backgrounds.

 The Graduate Management Admission Test (GMAT)